-10.17.E.2.
+- f.
+Non-residential Units of Occupancy which are attached to one another, whether vertically or horizontally, in a configuration of three or more units. - 10.17.E.2.
 Changes of Occupancy: In any Building or structure, whether necessitating physical alteration or not, a change from one occupancy classification to another, or from one occupancy sub classification to another sub classification of the same occupancy, shall be permitted only if such structure, building, or portion thereof conforms with the requirements of the NFPA 101 Life Safety Code and this Performance Standard applying to new construction for the purpose of new use.
-This section complies with the NFPA 101 Life Safety Code as adopted by the Town of Buxton and State of Maine.
+This section complies with the NFPA 101 Life Safety Code as adopted by the Town of Buxton and State of Maine. - 10.17.E.3.

-10.17.E.3.
 Renovations: When a non-residential building or multifamily dwelling is enlarged, altered, or renovated, an Approved Automatic Sprinkler System must be installed in the enlarged, altered, or renovated portion if, as a result of the enlargement, alteration, or renovations, the building as a whole will meet any of the criteria listed in 10.17.E.1, or if the renovation is equal to or greater than fifty percent (50%) of the current building value as shown on the assessment records of the Buxton Tax Assessor.
-When the area and/or volume of such enlarged, altered, or renovated portion, together with the area and/or volume of any other enlargements, alterations, or renovations occurring since the effective date of this Performance Standard, exceeds 25% of the area and/or volume of the building existing on the effective date of this Performance Standard, then an Approved Automatic Sprinkler System must be installed.
+When the area and/or volume of such enlarged, altered, or renovated portion, together with the area and/or volume of any other enlargements, alterations, or renovations occurring since the effective date of this Performance Standard, exceeds 25% of the area and/or volume of the building existing on the effective date of this Performance Standard, then an Approved Automatic Sprinkler System must be installed. - 10.17.E.4.

-10.17.E.4.
 When an existing Building containing 3 or more Units of Occupancy is enlarged, altered or renovated and the enlarged, altered, or renovated portion, together with the area and/or volume of any other enlargements, alterations, or renovations occurring since the effective date of this Performance Standard, does not exceed 25% of the area and/or volume of the building existing on the effective date of the Performance Standard, then an Approved Automatic Sprinkler System is not required.
-When the area and/or volume of such enlarged, altered, or renovated portion, together with the area and/or volume of any enlargements, alterations, or renovated portion, together with the area and/or volume of any enlargements, alterations, or renovated portion occurring since the effective date of this Performance Standard, exceeds 25% of the area and/or volume of the Building existing on the effective date of this Performance Standard, exceeds 25% of the area and/or volume of the Building existing on the effective date of this Performance Standard, exceeds 25% of the area and/or volume of the Building existing on the effective date of this Performance Standard, then an Approved Automatic Sprinkler system must be installed in the entire Building.

-10.17.E.5.
-When a new Unit of Occupancy is created in or added to an existing Building, an Approved Automatic Sprinkler system must be installed in the entire Building if, as a result of the creation of the new Unit, the Building as a whole will meet any of the criteria of 10.17.E.1.
+When the area and/or volume of such enlarged, altered, or renovated portion, together with the area and/or volume of any enlargements, alterations, or renovations occurring since the effective date of this Performance Standard, exceeds 25% of the area and/or volume of the Building existing on the effective date of this Performance Standard, then an Approved Automatic Sprinkler system must be installed in the entire Building. - 10.17.E.5.
+When a new Unit of Occupancy is created in or added to an existing Building, an Approved Automatic Sprinkler system must be installed in the entire Building if, as a result of the creation of the new Unit, the Building as a whole will meet any of the criteria of 10.17.E.1. - 10.17.E.6.

-10.17.E.6.
 For the purpose of determining whether an Approved Automatic Sprinkler System must be installed under this subsection 10.17.E, the term "building" shall include any garage, out-building or other accessory structure to a non-residential building or multifamily dwelling covered under this subsection, but portions of buildings separated from other portions by a firewall shall not be considered a separate building.
 And the term "Unit of Occupancy" means any interior space with defined boundaries described in a deed, lease, license or agreement in which a discreet business, residential living unit, commercial, office, service, professional institutional, or industrial or industrial activity by interior or exterior walls.